clach04/py2ome/README.md

 Python 2.x from 2.3 or later, you will need the development files (python library and C header files), these come with the Windows installer available from [python.org](http://www.python.org "http://www.python.org"), Python comes installed on most Linux distributions but you may need to install the development files separately.

-Python Mako template module available
+Python Mako template module available (version 0.4.1 with Python 2.5 is known to work).

 The Ingres RDBMS, I have tested against 2006, 9.3 and 10.0(alpha build) so I think any 2006 or later should work.

 An ANSI C compiler, on Windows I have tested with the Visual Studio 2003 C compiler, on Linux I have used gcc 3.3 and 3.4.

 A capable version of the make utility, on Windows one is available in [UnixUtils](http://unxutils.sourceforge.net/ "http://unxutils.sourceforge.net/").

-The python script and example [DOWNLOAD](http://community.ingres.com/wiki/Image:Py2ome.zip "http://community.ingres.com/wiki/Image:Py2ome.zip").

 #### Usage